artifacthub/hub/docs/kyverno_policies_repositories.md

         └── artifacthub-pkg.yml
 ```

 This structure is flexible, and in some cases it can be greatly simplified.
+Nested directories are also supported.
 In the case of a single package with a single version available at a time (the publisher doesn't want to make previous ones available, for example), the structure could look like this:

 ```sh
 $ tree path/to/packages